 The table below shows the ranges of body fat percentages for men and women.

-If you need to lose weight, you ideally want to see your body fat percentage going down over time, but this may not always be the case when you lose weight; progress is not linear, and there may be some increases here and there before you reach your goal.
-What matters is that you lose more body fat than fat-free body weight (or lean mass).
+If you need to lose weight, you ideally want to see your body fat percentage trending downwards over time.
+However, this may not always be the case when you lose weight; progress is not linear, and there may be some increases here and there before you reach your goal.
+What matters is that you lose more body fat than lean mass and that your long-term trend is downwards.

-The ‘secret’ here is to ensure you’re consuming adequate protein and using resistance training during the weight loss process to tell your body that you need to keep the metabolically expensive muscle in a calorie deficit.
+The ‘secret’ here is to ensure you’re consuming adequate protein and using resistance training during the weight loss process to tell your body that it needs to maintain your metabolically expensive muscle in a calorie deficit.

 If you are losing weight, you want to see your fat mass trending downwards over time.
 Ideally, you want to see your lean mass or your metabolically active muscle mass that burns calories at rest, stay the same and avoid it decreasing dramatically.

-Occasionally we see people in our Nutritional Optimisation Masterclass gain lean mass (fat-free mass) when they significantly increase their protein intake (even without making changes to their activity).
+People in our Macros Masterclass often gain lean mass (fat-free mass) when they increase their protein intake despite making no changes in their activity.

-But the reality is, most people tend to see some decrease in their lean mass (or fat-free body weight) as they lose weight.
-So, the key here is to keep the loss of lean mass to a minimum while losing weight.
+The reality is that most people tend to lose lean mass (or fat-free body weight) as they lose weight.
+So, the key here is to minimise the loss of lean mass while losing weight.
 We can do a few things to prevent this from happening.

-Preservation of lean mass can be achieved by feeding your muscle (with adequate protein) and resistance training (telling your body that your expensive to maintain lean mass is still required).
-It sounds simple.
-But it’s not easy to keep overall energy intake low enough to promote weight loss while also consuming sufficient protein to maintain precious lean mass.
-The more aggressive your energy deficit, the more you need to prioritise protein.
+But it’s not easy to keep overall energy intake low enough for weight loss while maintaining a sufficient protein intake to maintain precious lean mass!
+Thus, the more aggressive your energy deficit, the more you need to prioritise protein.

 - slowly dial up your protein target if you are losing lean mass, and

-- decrease your calorie target if you are not losing weight at the desired rate.
+- alter your calorie target to lose weight at a maintainable, satisfying rate.

-As your calorie target comes down and your protein target increases, the overall percentage of total calories from your diet, or your protein %, rises.
-Our satiety analysis shows that the percentage of protein in our diet has the strongest correlation with how much we eat.
+As you lower your calorie target and your protein target increases, the overall percentage of total calories from your diet, or your protein %, rises.
+Our satiety analysis shows that the percentage of our diet coming from protein correlates most with how much we eat.